How to fix or create unique title tags

 How to make great HTML Title Tags

-3. Search the keyword you’ve chosen and see what competitors have used as their titles and then make yours the clear enticing choice.
+3. Search the keyword you’ve chosen to see what competitors have used as their titles and then make yours the clear enticing choice.
 Be a salesperson here.
-Your title tag is the searcher’s first impression with your page and in some cases with your brand.
-You want to sell your page as being the best possible page for the searcher to click.
+Your title tag is the searcher’s first impression of your page and, in some cases, of your brand.
+You want to sell your page as being the best possible page for the searcher to click on.
 If given the following options, which would you click on?

 New Clothing | Fashion Inc.